dsaint31x/minimal-mistakes/_posts/MATH/2019-09-25-Math-LA-Norm.md

   * reqularization : smaller and spare weight
   * Relaxing L0 norm regularization, because the case of L0 norm is NP hard problem
 * Euclidean norm (l2-norm, RMSE, Ridge, the root of a sum of square) : $$\left\| \cdot \right\|_2$$
-  * reqularization : smaller and uniform weight
+  * regularization : smaller and uniform weight
   * Equivalent to MAP estimation with Gaussian prior
 * l*P*-norm
   * The higer the norm index (*P*), **the more it focuses on large values** and neglects small ones.